Hematologic Oncology

 New Jersey Blood Cancer Specialists

 Hematologic oncology is the practice of diagnosing and treating all types of cancers and blood disorders.
 Our board-certified hematologists and medical oncologists work together with a multidisciplinary approach that combines compassionate care with advanced techniques and the latest technology.
-As the most comprehensive health care delivery system in the state of New Jersey, together with Rutgers Cancer Institute of New Jersey, the state’s only National Cancer Institute-designated Comprehensive Cancer Center, our facilities offer the most advanced approaches to cancer treatment with dynamic teams of cancer care specialists and researchers.
+As the most comprehensive health care delivery system in the state of New Jersey, together with Rutgers Cancer Institute, the state’s only National Cancer Institute-designated Comprehensive Cancer Center, our facilities offer the most advanced approaches to cancer treatment with dynamic teams of cancer care specialists and researchers.
 We provide access to innovative clinical trials, precision medicine, immunotherapy, sophisticated radiation therapy techniques and complex surgical procedures to treat the most common, as well as the most complicated and rare cancers.

-Because blood cancer often overlaps with blood disorders, which has the potential to affectother organs and body areas, our hematologists at RWJBarnabas Health collaborate with medical experts in nearly every specialty, from internal medicine to pathology to transplantation and more.
+Because blood cancer often overlaps with blood disorders, which has the potential to affect other organs and body areas, our hematologists at RWJBarnabas Health collaborate with medical experts in nearly every specialty, from internal medicine to pathology to transplantation and more.
 Thanks to this multidisciplinary team approach, our experts can expedite any critical care needs of our patients.

 What Is Blood Cancer?